At least 139 people were killed in a lightning strike at the Crocus City Hall concert hall near Moscow, which seats more than 6,000 people, on Friday.

 According to the investigation committee’s calculations, the operation lasted only 13 minutes for the four terrorists.
 7:58 p.m. they got out of a car near the Crocus City Hall Mall and entered the building through the main entrance without encountering any resistance, firing automatic rifles at passers-by.

 Continuing the indiscriminate shooting, the terrorists entered the concert hall, where the Piknik concert was to begin in a few minutes.
-There they fired the remaining ammunition (about 500 rounds in total) and set fire to the hall with the gasoline they had brought with them.
+There they fired the remaining ammunition (regarding 500 rounds in total) and set fire to the hall with the gasoline they had brought with them.
 8:11 p.m. left the building, got into the same car and managed to drive almost 400 km from Moscow before being detained in the Bryansk region.

 As Crocus City Hall owner billionaire Araz Agalarov said the other day, the concert hall was guarded only by “controllers” with batons and electric shocks.
-In his opinion, no amount of security could protect visitors from people with automatic weapons: “This is a military operation.
+In his opinion, no amount of security might protect visitors from people with automatic weapons: “This is a military operation.
 What can the Security Service do?’

 Experts interviewed by The Moscow Times believe that the multi-thousand-capacity concert hall has become an easy target for terrorists because of unclear and contradictory legislation, when the owner of the venue decides how to organize the protection of visitors.